THE VALUE OF PANORAMIC SENSING

 It is not as powerful as love or devotional belief can be; and i doubt if by itself it is strong enough to overcome the routine mechanics of the ego.

-But it's easily accessible, and you can trust it to work without even having to believe in it.
+But it's easily accessible, and we can trust it to work without even having to believe in it.
 Therefore, it would be an excellent practical first step for most religious systems.
 Chapter 5, explores the connections between Panoramic Sensing and The Great Spirit.

-Or explore the Additional Benefits of Panoramic Sensing
+Please continue with the Additional Benefits of Panoramic Sensing

-Back to THE PANORAMA SENSES Priority Pages
+Back to THE SENSE OF IT ALL Priority Pages